-In Sanatan Dharma, Hinduism, sutras or collections of sutras are in part aphoristic doctrinal summaries produced for memorization.
-They are Sanskrit sayings or collections of sayings on Vedic doctrine from 500-100 BCE - also called the sutra period - and onwards, and were in time incorporated into Sanatan Dharma's scriptures.
-The old primer called Patanjali's Yoga Sutras may serve as an example of such summary literature.
+There are Sanskrit sayings or collections of sayings on Vedic doctrine from 500–100 BCE - also called the sutra period - and onwards.
+Such sayings were in time incorporated into Sanatan Dharma's scriptures.
+The old primer called Patanjali's Yoga Sutras may serve as an example of translated, terse sutra literature.

 Treatment of ancient texts

-Understanding of an ancient text depends on the manuscript or manuscripts used.
-Moreover, how different translators understand ancient phrases, may also differ much.
+Understanding of an ancient text also depends on the manuscript or manuscripts used.

-A solution: Let those who can profit from reading, read.
-They could need the knowledge.
-Dogen, adjusted to medieaval Japanese conditions: "A man who is born into a certain household and wants to enter the family occupation must first train himself in the family speciality (p.
+Dogen relates to medieaval Japanese conditions: "A man who is born into a certain household and wants to enter the family occupation must first train himself in the family speciality (p.
 7)."
 In endeavours where reading is not a must, much focus had better be on the Main Thing.
 In Dogen's life and conditions as a Zen teacher, roshi, the Main Thing was to progress adequately on the Way of Inner Accomplishments.
 More bluntly: If you want to progress in meditation, meditate - soundly and well, as Buddha is into in the Bhumija Sutta and in other sutras too.
 (WP, "Dogen")

 1. "Study!" says Dogen